Skip to main content

 └── requirements.txt # Dependencies

 The key difference from framework projects: configuration is separated from logic.
-Agent definitions are declarative YAML.
-Tool logic is plain Python.
-There is no framework boilerplate, no runner scripts, and no deployment configuration to maintain.
+Agent definitions are declarative YAML, tool logic is plain Python.
+No framework boilerplate, no runner scripts, no deployment configuration to maintain.

 What You Get After Migration